Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Introduction

 As opposed to most work studying adaptation in the NK fitness landscape, we do not focus on population observables such as mean fitness, but rather study the line of descent in each population in order to characterize the sequence and distribution of mutations that have come to represent the evolutionary path (see, e.g., \cite{Lenskietal2003,Cowperthwaite2006}).
-These mutations are not independent of each other in general, and paint a complex picture of adaptation that involves deleterious and beneficial mutations that are conditional on the presence of each other and other alleles on the haplotype, of valley crossings, compensatory mutations, and reversals.
+We consider this approach more valuable because it more closely mimics studies in nature where usually the information we gain about about evolutionary history is from surviving lineages.
+The mutations that are found on the line of descent are not independent of each other in general, and paint a complex picture of adaptation that involves deleterious and beneficial mutations that are conditional on the presence of each other and other alleles on the haplotype, of valley crossings, compensatory mutations, and reversals.
+Further, we are specifically interested in evolution in landscapes of intermediate ruggedness, since fitness of neighboring genotypes in maximally rugged landscapes of $K=N-1$ are uncorrelated (see~\cite{JainKrug2007} for an analysis of evolution in maximally rugged landscapes).

-\section{NK model}
+\subsection{NK model}